exucutional/bioinformatics/README.md

 Problem 4 - Find All Approximate Occurrences of a Pattern in a String

 Problem 5 - Find Frequent Words with Mismatches and Reverse Complements

+Problem 6 - Find a Profile-most Probable k-mer in a String

+Problem 7 - Implement GreedyMotifSearch with Pseudocounts